|Arrival at CDG T2||Get to Train Station||Station Photos||Money, Left Luggage|

 On the platform itself you’ll see signs noting that all trains are going to Paris (tous les trains desservent Paris).
-Since Aeroport Charles de Gaulle is the terminus or end-of-line station for the RER B train line all trains must be going south towards Paris.
+Since Aeroport Charles de Gaulle is the northern terminus or end-of-line station for the RER B train line all trains must be going south towards Paris.

-Note that although the platform sign reads Aeroport Charles de Gaulle 2 TGV, this platform shown is not the TGV train platform, it’s simply the name of this station as a whole.
+Note that although the platform sign here reads Aeroport Charles de Gaulle 2 TGV, this platform is not the TGV train platform, it’s simply the name of this station as a whole.

 The first Paris city centre station will be Gare du Nord, requiring about 30 minutes for the voyage from Airport CDG Terminal 2.
 Paris stations along the RER B line after Gare du Nord will be Chatelet Les Halles, St. Michel-Notre Dame, Luxembourg, Port Royal, Denfert Rochereau and Cité Universitaire.